Myrna Cunningham (Chair)*

 Eleni Kyrou is a development practitioner with a background in social development and urban development policy and planning, with 20 years of working experience across most of the global South.
 She currently serves as Senior Social Development Specialist for the European Investment Bank.
 Eleni has worked for civil society organizations, research institutions and multilateral/international agencies in the context of urban development and urban governance; access to housing for low income population groups at scale; participatory resettlement and relocation of informal settlers; relief aid and post-conflict reconstruction and rehabilitation.
 She holds a particular interest and associated experience in promoting socially just development; rights-based approaches to development; collaborative/participatory planning; and, gender in development.
 She is multilingual – with proficiency in English, Greek, Spanish, French, German, and Portuguese.

 Abdon Nababan is a leading indigenous authority on the rights of Indigenous Peoples.
-He has served as the Secretary General of Indigenous Peoples’ Alliance of the Archipelago (AMAN) of Indonesia since 2007.
+He formerly served as the Secretary General of Indigenous Peoples’ Alliance of the Archipelago (AMAN) of Indonesia, and now serves on the National Council of AMAN, representing Sumatra region.
 Mr. Nababan was the Coordinator of the Steering Committee at Network for the Defense of the Rights of Indigenous Peoples (JAPHAMA) and serves as Chairman of the Board of Trustees of Yayasan Setara/NTFP, Chairman of the Council of Forest Watch Indonesia (FWI), and Advisor at the Samdhana Institute.
 A Toba Batak from North Sumatra, Indonesia, Mr. Nababan has led successful campaigns to earn greater recognition for Indigenous Peoples’ rights, with a special focus on land and forest rights.

 Samuel Nguiffo is a Cameroonian lawyer who specializes in community rights and land tenure in Cameroon and the Congo Basin.
 He is the Secretary General of the Center for Environment and Development in Yaoundé, which he created in 1995 with the specific aim of realizing sustainable management of Central Africa’s forests.
 Mr. Nguiffo was awarded the Goldman Environmental Prize in 1999 for his work to protect the tropical rainforests of Central Africa.
 He currently sits on the Board of Directors at the Washington-based organization, Rights and Resources Initiative.
 He is based in Cameroon.